masteringmodernpayments/book/background_worker.md

 Another PostgreSQL-specific database backed worker system is [Queue Classic][background-worker-qc], which leverages some PostgreSQL-specific features to deliver jobs to workers very efficiently.
 Specifically it uses `listen` and `notify`, the built-in publish/subscribe system, to tell workers when there are jobs to be done so they don't have to poll.
 It also uses row-level locking to reduce database load and ensure only one worker is working on a job at any given time.

-### Redis
+### Redis Persistence

 [Redis][background-worker-redis] bills itself as a "networked data structure server".
 It's a database server that provides rich data types like lists, queues, sets, and hashes, all while being extremely fast because everything is in-memory all the time.
 The best Redis-based background worker, in my opinion, is [Sidekiq][background-worker-sidekiq] written by [Mike Perham][background-worker-mperham].
-It uses the same actor-based concurrency library under the hood as Sucker Punch, but because it stores jobs in Redis it can also provide things like a beautiful management console and fine-grained control over jobs.
+It uses the same actor-based concurrency library under the hood as Sucker Punch but because it stores jobs in Redis it can also provide things like a beautiful management console and fine-grained control over jobs.
 The setup is essentially identical to Sucker Punch:

 ```ruby
 class BananaWorker